How to apply

 You'll be asked to supply your personal details, the name of your home institution, the subjects you want to study, and the study period for which you're applying.

-As well as this you'll be asked to upload supporting documents including the photo page of your passport, academic transcripts, study plan and evidence of your English language proficiency.
+As well as this you'll be asked to upload supporting documents including the photo page of your passport, academic transcripts, your proposded study plan and evidence of your English language proficiency.

-Your home institution, or your overseas representative (if you are using one), is required to send through a nomination form once you have completed your application that confirms your approval to study with us as an Exchange or Study Abroad student.
-They also need to send your official transcripts to us electronically so your application can be processed.
+Your home institution, or your overseas representative (if you are using one), is required to send through a nomination form that confirms your approval to study with us as an Exchange or Study Abroad student.

 Once you have submitted your application, you'll receive a confirmation email with a seven digit student ID number.